||BMW Garage||BMW Meets||Register||Search||Today's Posts||Mark Forums Read||

 Used Titebond glue for joints, do not use liquidnails!.

 Crank this box up in your home stereo to test it for leakage and sensitive points.

 Using a JL Audio W6, insert some poyfill.

 The difference between the Alpine and the W6 is noticeable from the second you hear it.
-The Jl carried more notes in a warm smooth tone.
+The Jl has a much noticeable smooth warm texture.